-Grants.gov Solicitation Number: NIJ-2020-17297
+Grants.gov Solicitation Number: NIJ-2020-17311

-Solicitation Release Date: January 23, 2020
+Solicitation Release Date: January 22, 2020

-Application Deadline: 11:59 p.m. eastern time on April 13, 2020
+Application Deadline: 11:59 p.m. eastern time on April 1, 2020

-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ) is seeking applications for funding for research projects employing randomized control trials (RCTs) to develop evidence-based knowledge in policing.
-This program furthers the Department's mission by sponsoring research to provide objective, independent, evidence-based knowledge and tools to meet the challenges of policing, particularly at the state, local, and tribal levels.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ) is seeking applications for funding for research designed to meet the challenges stemming from domestic terrorism.
+This program furthers the Department's mission by sponsoring research to provide evidence-based knowledge that will inform the development of effective strategies to prevent terrorism in the United States.